hoangsonww/The-MovieVerse-Database/README.md

 Through The MovieVerse, users can search for movies, view detailed information, rate and review films, and interact with a community of like-minded cinephiles.
 It's a platform that celebrates cinema in all its forms, from blockbuster hits to indie gems.

+There is also a mobile version of The MovieVerse, which is developed using Apache Cordova.
+The mobile application is under review and will be available on the App Store and Google Play Store soon!

 ## Features

 - **Search Functionality**: Find movies by title, actor, director, or genre with ease.